Dotneteer/kliveide/docs/_posts/documents/2019-01-01-directives.md

 permalink: "documents/directives"
 ---

-The directives of the __SpectNetIDE__ Z80 Assembler representation are used for preprocessing &mdash; similarly as in the C and C++ programming languages &mdash; though their semantics are different.
+The directives of the __Klive__ Z80 Assembler representation are used for preprocessing &mdash; similarly as in the C and C++ programming languages &mdash; though their semantics are different.